 - Immediately report lost or stolen cards to JPMorgan, cardholder's approving official, and Procurement Operations.

-- In the event of a name change, cardholder should fill out the section titled 'Name Change' on the Purchasing Card Change/Cancellation Form.
-All appropriate signatures are required on the form before faxing or emailing to Procurement Operations.
+- In the event of a name change, cardholder should fill out the section titled 'Name Change' on the Online Outlook UM PCard Change Form.
+All appropriate signatures are required on the form before forwarding the online form to UM Procurement Pcard.

 - Provide required documentation for each purchase.
 Forward documentation to the approving official.

 - Review and verify all transactions that have posted to PaymentNet.
-Sign Cardholder Statement of Account.
+Sign Cardholder Statement of Account (PeopleSoft).